How To Build a Loyalty App For Customer Engagement: A 7-Step Guide

 40–60% of existing customers will enroll when actively promoted at launch

-Of enrolled members, roughly 55–60% will be "active" (at least one qualifying action per year)
+Of enrolled members, roughly 55–60% will be "active" (at least one qualifying transaction per year)

 Promotion channels by cost-effectiveness: